Life Science, Cargo Packing Midweek Aboard Orbital Lab

-Category: Space Hits: 1SpaceX Crew-2 Mission Specialists and Expedition 65 Flight Engineers Megan McArthur and Akihiko Hoshide pose for a portrait together.
+Category: Space Hits: 3SpaceX Crew-2 Mission Specialists and Expedition 65 Flight Engineers Megan McArthur and Akihiko Hoshide pose for a portrait together.

 Life science was the main science topic aboard the International Space Station on Wednesday.
 The Expedition 65 crew is also packing a U.S. cargo ship and maintaining orbital lab systems today.